Graduate Music Audition Requirements

 All of the above pre-screen materials must be submitted online.
 Based on your portfolio, applicants may be invited to interview on campus or online.
 Applicants will meet with a faculty panel to ask and answer questions about their process, influences, and professional goals.

-Applicants do not need to bring any additional materials (such as score copies) to the interview; the interview will not include a test or request for a live performance.
+Applicants do not need to bring any additional materials (such as score copies) to the interview.
+The interview will not include a request for a live performance.

 Contemporary Classical Music Performance